 Lastly you should consider the weight of the unit.
 When handling such a long tool, it is important that the weight is well distributed to make sure you get a even cut.
 Be sure to look at some of the reviews of any trimmer you are interested in to see what the build quality is like.
 Some of the very cheap models can be quite flimsy, which never makes a good cutting experience.

 So those are a few of the options you will need to consider before buying an extendable hedge trimmer.
-Now we are going to look at some of the popular gas, electric and battery powered trimmers.
+Now we are going to look at some of the best long reach hedge trimmer models in the cordless, electric and gas categories.

-Recommended model – Black & Decker LPHT120 Cordless Trimmer
+Cordless Extendable Hedge Trimmer – Black & Decker LPHT120

 Summary